Inference on the structure of gene regulatory networks: Novel related mathematical results

 \subsection{Use ancestor-descendant relation to infer {GRN} structure with gene expression data}

 Consider an unknown GRN with genes $V_1,\ldots,V_n$, and assume the GRN is a DAG.
 We can add interventions on any genes and measure their expression levels.
 If the intervention on $V_i$ leads to the change of $V_j$, then $V_i$ is an ancestor of $V_j$, and there is a directed path from $V_i$ to $V_j$ on the graph.
 With such ancestor-descendant relations, we can partially infer the GRN structure: at least $n-1$ edges can be identified.
+This method is rather elementary, but it is model-free.

 For the two GRNs in Fig. \ref{exad}, $V_1$ has descendants $V_2,V_3,V_4$; $V_2$ has descendants $V_3,V_4$; $V_3$ has descendant $V_4$; $V_4$ has no descendant.
 Thus they are equivalent in the sense of ancestor-descendant relations.
 If a directed edge appears in all equivalent GRNs, we can determine that this edge exists; if a directed edge appears in none of equivalent GRNs, we can determine that this edge does not exist; if a directed edge appears in some but not all equivalent GRNs, we cannot determine whether this edge exists.